Introduction

 What should I do if I find rust on my propane tank before painting?

-Yes, if you find rust, sand it down to bare metal and apply a rust-inhibiting primer before painting to prevent future corrosion.
+If you discover rust, sand it down to the bare metal and apply a rust-inhibiting primer before painting to help stop future corrosion.

 How can I ensure the paint adheres properly to the tank?

-Yes, if you clean the surface thoroughly and allow it to dry completely before painting, you will enhance paint adhesion and longevity.
+Cleaning the surface thoroughly and letting it dry completely before painting will improve how well the paint sticks and lasts.